A Royal Wedding gives us all a magical taste of something far removed from our daily lives, or is it.

 Duty will cost you.
 There will be a price for maintaining a place of influence.
-I think particularly of two GREAT men who lead imperfect christian organizations, the Pope and the Archbishop of Canterbury.
-Their sense of duty keeps them in a place of influence, affecting history and maintaining the purpose of these two great organizations.
-They could take one issue that they disagree with I am sure and out of that lose their wider influence, step away from their place in history and damage the purpose of heaven for the organization which they serve.
+I think particularly of two GREAT men who lead imperfect christian organisations, the Pope and the Archbishop of Canterbury.
+Their sense of duty keeps them in a place of influence, affecting history and maintaining the purpose of these two great organisations.
+They could take one issue that they disagree with I am sure and out of that lose their wider influence, step away from their place in history and damage the purpose of heaven for the organisation which they serve.

 We need to get our sense of duty back.

 After all we are members of God’s Royal Household!